tofke/btcimn/README.md

 2. Enter ```startmasternode alias 0 <alias>``` with ```<alias>``` being the name of your masternode from Part 3
 3. Enjoy!
 You can start this process over again for another MN on a fresh Linux VPS!

-# Bronate if this helped
+# Feel free to consider a donation if this helped :
+BTCi : B5riAb43z9i3CEVYBK9vjwN1nRF6UsJoze

 *Official BTCi Discord: https://discord.gg/4YVntwG

 # Recommended Tools

-- Putty - Easy to use and customizable SSH client.
-- SuperPutty - This allows you to have multiple Putty tabs open in one window, allowing you to easily organize and switch between masternode servers.
+- MobaXterm : the best SSH client (and much more) for Windows i know : https://mobaxterm.mobatek.net/download.html